Ghifar-Khder/knee-osteoarthritis-classification/README.md

 ## App features

 - Upload a knee X-ray image (JPG/PNG)
-- Get the predicted KL grade (0–4) with a confidence score
+- Get the predicted KL grade (0–4)
 - View a Grad-CAM heatmap overlaid on the original X-ray

 ## Disclaimer